vincentjzy/OpenCorr/README.md

 - OpenCV 3.4.5 ([opencv.org](opencv.org)), used to read images, and inthe  modules related with image feature and stereovision.
 - FFTW 3.3.9 ([fftw.org](fftw.org)), used for cross correlation.

-These libraries provide good instructions for installation.
+These libraries provide excellent instructions for installation.
 The main procedure can be summarized as the following steps:

 1. Download the source files (e.g. .h or .cpp), static library files (.lib), and dynamic link library files (.dll) from the websites;
 2. Place them into proper directories in your computer.
 For example, I created a solution in VS with name of OpenCorr and a project with same name.
 The source codes are stored in folder "D:\OpenCorr\OpenCorr\", the files of source codes and static libraries of the three libraries are also placed in folder "D\OpenCorr\", as shown in Figure 1;